 Oversize golf grips can help stabilize the golf club.
 If you are fighting inconsistency and want to lessen your hand action, try an oversize grip on a driver, wedge or putter.
-This gives your hands a different feel and takes some of the smaller muscles out of play.
-Oversize grips help you to visualize the full swing and the full body movement, not just the hand action needed for power and consistency.
+This gives your hands a different feel and take some of the smaller muscles out of play.
+Oversize grips help you to visualize the full swing and the full body movement, not just the hand action, needed for power and consistency.

-Some golfers suffering from arthritis cannot hold a standard grip without experiencing debilitating hand pain.
+Some golfers suffering from arthritis cannot hold a standard grip without experiencing debilitating pain.
 The PGA Tour and Senior PGA Tour includes success stories of players switching to oversize grips and being able to play pain-free.
 With oversize grips, you are able to grip the club the same way you would with standard grips, but pressure is relieved.
 This can also be good for players with larger hands or past hand injuries.

-Cure the Yips
+Cure for the Yips

 Stop Those Hooks